VerifiedInc/library-crypto-typescript/README.md

     - a TypeScript object
     - the data signed by the private key
   - publicKey
-    - a pem-encoded public key
+    - a pem or base58-encoded public key
     - should correspond to the private key that signed the data
+  - encoding
+    - optional
+    - the key's encoding
+    - 'base58' or 'pem'
+    - defaults to 'pem'
+    - must match the encoding of the provided publicKey (i.e. if you provide a base58-encoded key, this must be set to 'base58')
 - returns
   - true if the siganture is valid, false if it is not valid